MangoTheCat/rss-2018-hackathon/README.md

 The following references may be useful to augment the analysis and visualisation tasks:

-* [GE2017 Tech Initiatives Handbook](http://bit.ly/GE2017TechHandbook): – Collection of resources, datasets, volunteers, existing projects, proposed projects.
-Initiated by Newspeak House.
+* [GE 2017 Datasets](http://bit.ly/UKPoliticsDatasets): – a crowdsourced collection of all kinds of relevant datasets.